 There are no real savings when going with the Framework Laptop.
-The pre-built base model is an i5 with 8GB of RAM and a 256GB SSD at $999.
-That’s the same amount as new M1 MacBook Air with the same amount of memory and storage space.
+The pre-built base model is an i5 with 8GB of RAM and a 256GB SSD for $999.
+That’s the same amount as the new M1 MacBook Air, with the same amount of memory and storage space.

-And in the rest of laptop market there are some that have more bang for the buck.
-Best Buy is full of i5 laptops with either a 13″ or 15″ screen and equal or more memory and storage for around $700.
-Some around that price point even have a touch screen.
+And in the rest of the laptop market, there are some that have more bang for the buck.
+Best Buy is full of i5 laptops with either a 13" or 15" screen and equal or more memory and storage for around $700.
+Some at that price point even have a touch screen.

 However, after thinking about it, I wanted to support the effort of shipping a modular, repairable laptop.

 Putting the framework laptop together was a breeze and a bit of fun.
-There is a little LED between the expansion card slots that will blink out a code with the status of various subsystems/boot initialization steps if something goes wrong.
-The QR codes littered throughout the insides is a nice touch and using the same CMS system as iFixit for their repair guides is also a great choice by the company.
+There is a little LED between the expansion card slots that will blink out a code with the status of various subsystems and boot initialization steps if something goes wrong.
+The QR codes littered throughout the insides are a nice touch, and using the same CMS system as iFixit for their repair guides is also a great choice by the company.

-The repairability doesn’t seem to affect the size or build quality.
+The 10 out of 10 repairability doesn’t seem to affect the size or build quality.
 It’s not much thicker than a MacBook Pro, and there’s not much flex in the case.
-It doesn’t feel like it was put together in a DIY fashion or had been opened half a dozen times.
+It doesn’t feel like it was put together in a DIY fashion or has been opened half a dozen times.

-If it wasn’t for the marketing, and the fact I took it apart a few times to swap out different components, I’m not sure I would have known from the outside that the Framework Laptop was designed with repairability in mind.
+If it were not for the marketing and the fact that I took it apart a few times to swap out different components, I’m not sure I would have known from the outside that the Framework Laptop was designed with repairability in mind.

-The driver package was an all-in-one install and afterwards everything was working as expected.
-The fingerprint reader was fast, the trackpad gestures were smooth and in Windows 11 did almost exactly what I would expect the gesture to do based on my experience in macOS.
+The driver package was an all-in-one install, and afterwards everything worked as expected.
+The fingerprint reader was fast, the trackpad gestures were smooth, and in Windows 11, they did almost exactly what I would expect the gesture to do based on my experience in macOS.
 While that isn’t specific to this laptop, it’s nice that the trackpad takes full advantage of the same Windows gestures as a Surface laptop.

-The screen is great, and I don’t see any no backlight leakage in my unit.
-This has been a concern of mine after having tried a few different laptops at work from Dell and Microsoft that seem to have bright edges.
+The screen is great, and I don’t see any backlight leakage in my unit.
+This has been a concern of mine after trying a few different laptops at work from Dell and Microsoft that seem to have bright edges.

-The fans are downward facing and right in the middle of the bottom of the laptop.
-It stays cool and quiet until you it expect it not to (like building a project in Visual Studio), but it’s easy to have the vents covered if it’s on your lap.
+The fans are downward-facing and right in the middle of the bottom of the laptop.
+It stays cool and quiet until you expect it not to (like building a project in Visual Studio), but it’s easy to have the vents covered if it’s on your lap.

-After using the framework laptop for a while, it seems silly to buy a laptop that doesn’t allow you to easily change out the memory, storage or battery and other components.
+After using the framework laptop for a while, it seems silly to buy a laptop that doesn’t allow you to easily change out the memory, storage, battery, and other components.
 If you want to see more companies make their products repairable or customizable, support Framework and make this your next laptop.